SB-Chalmers/bt_python/book/introduction/getting_started.md

 ## Why is Python Popular?

 - **Easy to Learn:** Simple, readable syntax.
-- **Versatile:** Used in web development, data science, automation, AI, and more.
+- **Versatile:** Used in data science, automation, Spatial analysis, AI, and more.
 - **Large Ecosystem:** Thousands of libraries and frameworks.
 - **Strong Community:** Extensive documentation and support.